 Fintech (Financial Technology) is the ensemble of innovations and technologies used in modern finance services.
 In the past, the term was used to describe the back-end of financial institutions, but as of 2008 its meaning expanded to any innovation happening in this sector.
 Fintech is more and more widespread and it is estimated that 3 out of 10 clients (personal or commercial) use it, knowingly or unknowingly.
 Fintech changes the way in which financial services are designed and delivered, catering to the needs of the modern customer.

 Thanks to technology, people everywhere are used to superior provider interactions.
+For evidence of this, just check out the latest chime review.
 They want everything to be fast, streamlined, convenient, accessible and diverse.
 By comparison, traditional financial services sound obsolete and limiting, which is why Fintech introduced innovations such as:

 - The use of cryptocurrency such as Bitcoin